Rezix93/myStuff/LTTNG/spark-example/new logs.md

 - **agg(exprs)**: Aggregates on the entire DataFrame without groups.
 (Available in DataFrames)

 Spark's transformations and actions are lazy and eager, respectively.
 Transformations define a new computation and are not executed until an action is called.
 Actions trigger the execution of the computation defined by a series of transformations and return results or write to storage.
+#### Capturing Actions
+Actions in Spark trigger the computation of RDDs, DataFrames, or Datasets.
+These actions are easier to capture because they result in a job submission to the cluster.
+You can log details about actions using the following event listeners in your custom Spark listener:

+#### onJobStart: This method is called when a job starts.
+An action triggers a job in Spark.
+By implementing this method, you can log the action that initiated the job.
+The SparkListenerJobStart event provides details such as the job ID, stage info, and submission time, which can indirectly give you information about the action.

+#### onJobEnd: This method is called when a job ends.
+It provides information such as the job result, which can help you determine the outcome of the action.

+### Capturing Transformations
+Since transformations are lazy and do not cause any computation by themselves, they are not directly observable through Spark listeners.
+However, you can infer the presence of certain transformations indirectly through stage and task submissions:

+##### onStageSubmitted and onStageCompleted: These methods are called when stages are submitted and completed, respectively.
+Each stage in Spark corresponds to a set of transformations that are grouped together for execution.
+By logging these events, you can infer that a series of transformations were executed as part of a stage.
+However, the specific transformations are not directly provided.

+##### onTaskStart and onTaskEnd: Tasks are the smallest units of work in Spark, executed within stages.
+By logging task start and end events, you can get details at a finer granularity about the computation performed as part of a stage.
+The task info might give clues about the transformations, especially if you customize the task description to include transformation details programmatically.

 # New challenge:
 ## Waitng time for tasks